KristianWedberg/sql-batch-insert-performance/readme.md

 ﻿# Sql Batch Insert Performance

-A SQL batch insert performance benchmark in .NET C# that:
+A SQL batch insert benchmark in .NET C# that:

 - Uses `ExecuteNonQuery()` and placeholder parameters (named or positional) to insert single row or multi-row batches
-- Varies the number of columns from 1 to 2048, and number of rows in each batch from 1 to 1000
+- Varies the number of columns from 1 to 1024, and number of rows in each batch from 1 to 1000
+- Inserts into an un-indexed table
-- Each statement uses SQL-92 syntax:
+- Uses SQL-92 syntax:

   ```
   INSERT INTO tablename (column-a, [column-b, ...])